dimarudik/bublik/README.md

 ```

 > [!NOTE]
-> If the migration was interrupted due to any infrastructure issues you can resume the process without -k parameter
+> If the migration was interrupted due to any infrastructure issues you can resume the process without -k parameter.
 > In this case unprocessed chunks of data will transfer